CQuinlan1/Projecttips/README.md

 # Projecttips Summary
 ## This is my assignment for Fundamentals of Data Analytics.
 Higher Dip in Data Analytics GMIT
-## By Celeste Quinlan.
+## By Catherine A Celeste Quinlan.
 Deadline 29th November 2019

 ![Alt text](restaurant.jpg?raw=true "Optional Title")

 ## Description :
-_The project includes a review of the Dataset "Tips" found in the Python seaborn package, and graphs from variables I found that were relevantas well as an analysis between the variables .
+The project includes a review of the Dataset "Tips" found in the Python seaborn package, and graphs from variables I found that were relevantas well as an analysis between the variables .

 ## Tips dataset :